Karl von Wenninger: Military career

-When World War I broke out he initially remained the Bavarian military representative as part of the Great Headquarters.
+When World War I broke out, he initially remained the Bavarian military representative as part of the Great Headquarters.
 In recognition of his services, Wenninger was awarded the Knight's Cross of the Order of Merit of the Bavarian Crown on September 27, 1914.
-Associated with this was the elevation to the personal nobility status and he was accordingly allowed to be known as "Ritter von Wenninger" after his entry in the nobility register.
+Associated with this was the elevation to the personal nobility status, and he was accordingly allowed to be known as "Ritter von Wenninger" after his entry in the nobility register.

 After his promotion to lieutenant general on September 10, 1914, Wenninger became commander of the Bavarian Cavalry Division on November 7, 1914.
 He led the unit in the First Battle of Ypres and the subsequent trench warfare in Flanders.
 In March 1915, Wenninger took over command of the 3rd Royal Bavarian Division at Artois.
-In September and October the division was able to prevent multiple breakthrough attempts during the battles taking place near La Bassée and Arras.
+In September and October, the division was able to prevent multiple breakthrough attempts during the battles taking place near La Bassée and Arras.
 During the Battle of the Somme, the division defended the Martinpuich section of the Foureaux Forest.
-In April 1917 the division was on the Arras front south of the Scarpe.
+In April 1917, the division was on the Arras front south of the Scarpe.
 During the Battle of Arras, Wenninger succeeded in repelling three attacks by the English and stabilized his front sector.

-For this achievement King Ludwig III rewarded Wenninger with the knighthood of the Military Order of Max Joseph on April 23, 1917.
+For this achievement, King Ludwig III rewarded Wenninger with the knighthood of the Military Order of Max Joseph on April 23, 1917.
 Shortly thereafter, Wilhelm II awarded him the Pour le Mérite on May 1, 1917.

-On June 5, 1917 he was appointed commander of the XVIII Reserve Corps, which at the time was in front of Verdun.
+On June 5, 1917, he was appointed commander of the XVIII Reserve Corps, which at the time was in front of Verdun.
 From here it was transferred to the Romanian Front in July and took part in the German summer offensive in August and September.
 During the breakthrough battle of Putna and Susita, his troops succeeded in taking Muncelul.
-Wenninger fell in the aftermath of the Battle of Mărășești on September 8, 1917.
+Wenninger was killed in the Battle of Mărășești on September 8, 1917.